dalibo/emaj/docs/en/otherFunctions.rst

    SELECT * FROM emaj.emaj_verify_all();

-For each E-Maj schema (*emaj* schema and each secondary schema if any) the function verifies that:
+For each E-Maj schema (*emaj* and each log schema) the function verifies that:

 * all tables, functions, sequences and types contained in the schema are either objects of the extension, or linked to created tables groups,
 * they don't contain any view, foreign table, domain, conversion, operator or operator class.